Rizokarpaso: Culture and tourism

 Turkish Cypriot Dipkarpaz Sports Club was founded in 1978; its football team in 2015 played in Cyprus Turkish Football Association (CTFA) K-PET 2nd League.
 Education in the town includes a primary school and the Recep Tayyip Erdogan Secondary School.
-The town hosts some small touristic facilities.
-Twenty kilometres east lies the Golden Beach, a pristine 4 km long beach, and the Apostolos Andreas Monastery.
+The town hosts some small tourist facilities.
+20 km east lies Golden Beach, a pristine 4 km long beach, and the Apostolos Andreas Monastery.